Be humble and keep learning

-Join Cohesity’s Mohit Aron as he explains the importance of learning from mistakes while building world-class solutions to simplify data management.
+Cohesity’s Mohit Aron explains the importance of learning from mistakes and how he built a world-class company to simplify data management.

 I think data is the new oil.
 Arguably it’s more valuable than real oil.